samchat5/ood-ime/README.md

 We also had to add new constructors for the masked commands to all the command classes supporting the feature.

+### Previewing - Controller

+All the major changes to the controller were done in the `GuiController` class.
+The first change was to convert all the callbacks for the commands to support masks by default.
+The idea is that if the user is not "previewing" an operation, the command can be thought of as using a "full" mask (one where all pixels are white).
+So, the model has at any given point three images:

+- "image" - The image that is being manipulated.
+Will always remain the same during previewing, until the user decides to actually apply the operation to the whole image
+- "mask" - The mask that is being used, is an image of the same size as "image", but with a 200x200 white square in the middle, and black pixels everywhere else.
+If the preview is not "enabled" in the view, this mask is all-white
+- "preview" - The image that is loaded to the preview.
+It's the same as the original "image", but with the masked operation applied

+By default, the preview is not enabled, so we load the mask as all-white upon loading a new image.
+If the preview is closed, the mask is set back to being all-white again.
+There is also a new public method `setMask()` that is called by the view, which passes in the location of the image that is being previewed.
+This method loads up a new mask to the model based on the passed location.
+The view then calls `features.run()` to apply the operation to the preview.

 ### Downscale - Model

 The only changes to the model were the addition of a new `downscale` method in the `IIMEModel`